 Where is this plant from?

-Despite the naming drama, I still do like knowing where plants come from.
-I find that knowing what they like in nature helps me better determine their care needs.
-Snake plants are evergreen perennial plants that originally come from West Africa.
+I find that knowing what plants like in nature helps me better determine their care needs.
+Snake plants originally come from West Africa.
 They are gorgeous upright plants that are cultivated for their leaves more than anything else.

-While they do flower, the leaves are the real show!
+While they do flower, the leaves are the real show.
 They are tall, stiff, and pointy—looking like swords.
 And they grow from rhizomes in a rosette pattern under the soil’s surface.

 What are the most common snake plant varieties?

-- Trifasciata: What you’re most likely to find; it has dark green leaves with a lighter green or even gray-whiteish variegation; can get pretty large.
+• Trifasciata: What you’re most likely to find; it has dark green leaves with a lighter green or even gray-whiteish variegation; can get pretty large.

-- Trifasciata robusta: Has pretty much the same markings as the regular trifasciata, but its leaves are wider and chunkier.
+• Trifasciata robusta: Has pretty much the same markings as the regular trifasciata, but its leaves are wider and chunkier.

-- Trifasciata laurentii: Another common variety; looks a lot like the regular trifasciata, but it has yellow edges; also grows tall and thin.
+• Trifasciata laurentii: Another common variety; looks a lot like the regular trifasciata, but it has yellow edges; also grows tall and thin.

 Do snake plants needs direct sunlight?

 So let’s get into what you need to know to take care of a snake plant.
 I’ll focus on indoor care but will also touch on some outdoor care (I take some snake plants outside for the spring and summer!).

 First let’s talk about how much light snake plants need.
 In general, snake plants will thrive in bright, indirect light.
-I rarely advise direct sun for houseplants, but snake plants are also actually able to withstand direct sunlight.
-So you don’t have to worry much about scorching the leaves if you have your plant indoors.
+I rarely advise direct sun for houseplants, but snake plants are actually able to withstand direct sunlight.
+Make sure to acclimate slowly to avoid leaf scorching.

 Where should I place a snake plant in my house?